Virus Protection

 What happens if my personal computer becomes infected?

-• Students: If your computer is infected with malware, you are responsible for cleaning the unwanted software off your computer to protect your personal information and to prevent the malware from affecting others.
-Instructions for removing many current threats are available on the ResNet FAQ at http://www.saintmarys.edu/resnet/resnetfaq.
+• If your computer is infected with malware, you are responsible for cleaning the unwanted software off your computer to protect your personal information and to prevent the malware from affecting others.

-• Students: The ResNet Office provides assistance with malware removal, but the process may take several hours.
+• The ResNet Office provides assistance with malware removal, but the process may an hour or more.
 You must be present with your computer in the ResNet Office the entire time your computer is being worked on.

 What happens if my College-owned computer becomes infected?